pradeepreddy19/NLP_HMM_MCMC_Models/README.md

 ## Part 1: Part-of-speech tagging:

-***NOTE***: The log probabailties are sometimes high as the prior proabailties and the emission probabailities are too small values in Complex model Gibbs sampling.
+***NOTE***: The log probabailties are sometimes high for Complex model as the prior proabailties and the emission probabailities are too small in Complex model- Gibbs sampling.

 <b>Aim:</b> Given a new sentence, identify its parts of speech tagging